Andre Melendez

-Andre "Angel" Melendez (May 1, 1971 – March 17, 1996) was a member of the Club Kids and purported drug dealer who lived and worked in New York City.
+Andre "Angel" Melendez (May 1, 1971 – March 17, 1996) was a member of the Club Kids who lived and worked in New York City.
 He was killed by Michael Alig and Robert "Freeze" Riggs on March 17, 1996.
 His life and death have inspired several pieces of media, including books, films, music, and television.

 Life

-Melendez and his family arrived in New York from Colombia when Melendez was 8 years old.
+Melendez and his family arrived in New York from Colombia when Melendez was eight years old.
 Melendez purportedly became a drug dealer during the early 1990s after he met Peter Gatien, owner of The Limelight and several other nightclubs in New York City, and became a regular dealer in Gatien's clubs.
 He was frequently seen at Manhattan clubs wearing his signature feathered wings.

 Death

-On Sunday, March 17, 1996, Melendez was killed by Michael Alig and Robert D. "Freeze" Riggs.
+On Sunday, March 17, 1996, Melendez approached Michael Alig and Robert D. "Freeze" Riggs for money Melendez was purportedly owed.
 According to various statements, the confrontation became violent and Melendez got the better of Alig, who cried out for help.
-Riggs then hit Melendez on the head with a hammer, three times (until Melendez "went down"), after which Alig smothered him (either with a pillow or sweatshirt, depending upon the source), next poured a "cleaner or chemical" into his mouth, and then wrapped duct tape around it.
+Riggs then hit Melendez on the head with a hammer, three times (until Melendez "went down"), after which Alig smothered him (either with a pillow or sweatshirt, depending upon the source), poured a "cleaner or chemical" into his mouth, then covered Melendez's mouth with duct tape.

-The two then stripped Melendez's body and placed it in the bathtub, where it remained for 5–7 days.
-According to Riggs, he then purchased "2 chef knives and 1 cleaver" at Macy's, with which he said Alig dismembered Melendez's legs, which the roommates wrapped separately in garbage bags, placed into individual duffle bags, and dumped in the Hudson River.
+Alig and Riggs stripped Melendez's body and placed it in the bathtub, where it remained for 5–7 days.
+According to Riggs, he then purchased "two chef knives and one cleaver" at Macy's, with which he said Alig dismembered Melendez's legs.
+The two then wrapped the legs in garbage bags, placed them into individual duffle bags and dumped in the Hudson River.

-The following day, they wrapped the upper body in a sheet and plastic garbage bag, placed it in a cardboard box from which Riggs had removed the UPC code, and together took the heavy box down the elevator and through the main lobby, and then placed it in the trunk of a Yellow Cab "that happened to be right outside the door."
-Riggs confessed: "We took the body to the Westside Highway around 25th Street.
+The following day, Alig and Riggs wrapped the upper body in a sheet and plastic garbage bag, placed it in a cardboard box from which Riggs had removed the UPC code, and together took the heavy box down in the elevator and through the main lobby.
+They then placed it in the trunk of a Yellow Cab "that happened to be right outside the door."
+Riggs confessed "We took the body to the Westside Highway around 25th Street.
 The taxi drove off, and we threw the box into the river."